In the macro-fruit era,

 Follow the money

 To understand either an economy or an ecosystem, always follow the money.
 Follow whatever all the members of the ecosystem are after.
 With dinosaurs it was the macro-fruit and its energy.
 Later with birds, it was the small seeds.
 With human societies it has been money.
-But it will soon hopefully be an honest system of recognition, because money (in our current age of robotically-produced abundance) is no longer really working to drive our species forward.
+But it will soon hopefully be an honest system of recognition, because money (in our current age of robotically-produced abundance) is no longer really working as a motivating force.

 Hamsters as a high metabolism limit

 Hamsters may not be the absolute high metabolism limit, but they are probably not far from it.
 Some hamsters begin reproduction at 4 weeks.
-Without predation, they could multiply to billions in less than 2-years.
+Without predation, a handful could multiply to a population in the trillions within a year.

 Evolutionary light speed